content-left-bg.png

 In addition to the above, for high or extreme risk level activities:

-• Label high and extreme risk resources and equipment using the safe operating procedure (SOP) or SDS supplied by the manufacturer.
+• label high and extreme risk resources and equipment using the safe operating procedure (SOP) or safety data sheet (SDS) supplied by the manufacturer

 Further to those listed, include any additional hazards and control measures considering the local context of the activity.